Create and manage shares for Delta Sharing

 This feature is in Public Preview.

-This section describes how to add views to a share using Catalog Explorer or SQL commands in a Databricks notebook or the Databricks SQL query editor.
-If you prefer to use the Databricks CLI or the Unity Catalog REST API, see PATCH /api/2.1/unity-catalog/shares/ in the REST API reference or Add a table to a share in the CLI reference.
+This section describes how to add views to a share using Catalog Explorer, Databricks CLI, or SQL commands in a Databricks notebook or the Databricks SQL query editor.
+If you prefer to use the Unity Catalog REST API, see PATCH /api/2.1/unity-catalog/shares/ in the REST API reference.

-Permissions required: Owner of the share object, USE SCHEMA
+Permissions required: Owner of the share object, USE CATALOG

-on the schema that contains the view, and SELECT
+on the catalog and schema that contain the view, and SELECT

 on the view.
 You must maintain the SELECT